UstadMobile/UstadMobile/app-angular/README.md

 ```

 ## Development
 While you are still in app-angular , you can now build this module.
-It will create modules dependencies from core source and install them.
+It will create modules dependencies from core source ready to be installed.

-* Install module dependencies
+* Building and installing
 ```
-npm run um-build
+./gradlew app-angular:build
 ```

 After that your IDE should see all the module dependencies and should be used like this:
 ```
 import entity from 'UstadMobile-lib-database-entities';